Demographics of South Africa: Vital statistics

-Statistics South Africa: From 2002 to present
+Vital statistics

 The following statistics are obtained from the mid-year population estimates published by Statistics South Africa:

+Total fertility rates by province

-United Nations estimates, 2019
+United Nations Population Estimates

 The Population Department of the United Nations prepared the following estimates.
 (Natural increase or decrease over a time period is the difference between that period's live births and deaths, before accounting for inward or outward migration.)